SebastianWozniczka/Continent/README.md

 * typescript: 5.1.6

 ## Setup
-To run this project, open it locally using Visual Studio Code:
+To run this project, install Node JS, install Angular CLI, generate new project and open it locally using Visual Studio Code:

 ```
 ng serve